Audio Adrenaline: 2012–2017: Reformation and new singers

 Max was temporarily replaced by Josh Engler from Abandon who transitioned in taking on vocal duties.
 In February 2015, drummer Jared Byers left the band to pursue other interests, but was followed by Dwayne Larring, Engler and founder Will McGinniss.
 McGinniss wrote a statement in which he called the last years "an incredible blast and honor", but cited his desire to work more fully with the Hands & Feet Project as his reason to leave the band.
 His departure left the band with no original members remaining.

 On February 10, 2015, Adam Agee, lead singer of Christian rock band Stellar Kart announced that he would assume the role of lead singer for the band along with guitarist Brandon Bagby to replace Larring, bassist Dave Stovall to replace McGinniss, and drummer Jack Campbell to replace Byers.
-They also released "Love Was Stronger" on February 10, 2015 off the album, Sound of the Saints.
+They also released "Love Was Stronger" on February 10, 2015, off the album, Sound of the Saints.

+Following their 2017 tour, the band has not released any updates, though a dissolution was not formally announced.

+In 2019, Mark Stuart released Losing My Voice to Find It, reflecting on his time in Audio Adrenaline, losing his ability to sing, and the time after.

+In 2023, Agee joined the Newsboys as a bassist and additional guitarist and became lead vocalist in 2025 following the departure of previous lead vocalist Michael Tait.